 Want to have a healthy and environmentally friendly lawn?

 Participate in "Green Grass” - A Healthy Virginia Lawns Program.
 Volunteers from Virginia Cooperative Extension will come to your home, evaluate your lawn, pull a soil sample and measure the area of your turf.
 You will then receive a report with information on how much and when to fertilize and lime your lawn.
 Summer is a great time to participate as most lawn care happens in the fall.
-Apply online or fill out a printable application.
+Apply online for the Green Grass Program from the Extension Office or fill out a printable application.

 The John Marshall Soil & Water Conservation District no longer offers rain barrels; however, they can be purchased from the Culpeper Soil & Water Conservation District.
 They can be reached at 540-825-8591.